elatov/elatov.github.io/_posts/2023-12-29-kubespray-post-install-operations.md

 ---

-I've been using [kubespray]() for a couple of months now and I've run into a couple of corner cases that I wanted to share.
+I've been using [kubespray](https://github.com/kubernetes-sigs/kubespray) for a couple of months now and I've run into a couple of corner cases that I wanted to share.

 ## Changing the OS of the worker nodes

 I initially started with ubuntu and I quickly realized there are just too many updates to keep up with.
 So I decided to switch to Debian.
-Under the [Adding/replacing a node](https://github.com/kubernetes-sigs/kubespray/blob/master/docs/nodes.md) there are really good instructions.
+Under [Adding/replacing a node](https://github.com/kubernetes-sigs/kubespray/blob/master/docs/nodes.md) there are really good instructions.
 I first started with the worker nodes, here are the steps I took.
 First remove drain the node:

 ```bash
 > k drain nd --ignore-daemonsets --delete-emptydir-data --force